roam-qgis/Roam/README.rst

 - .NET 3.5 (or greater)
 - Microsoft Sync Framework

+OSGeo4W Packages

+- qgis-dev
+- qt4-devel

 Syncing
 --------------
-At the moment syncing is done using MS SQL Sync Framework as it takes away a lot of the leg work for MS SQL syncing.
-If syncing support is not needed you can just remove the button from the interface and remove the calls to MSBuild in build.py.
-Later this might become a switch, and/or support for different data sources added e.g. PostGIS, SpatiaLite
+At the moment syncing is done using MS SQL Sync Framework as it takes away a lot of the leg work for MS SQL Server 2008 based layers.

+If syncing support is not needed you can just remove the button from the interface and and call build.py with --with-mssyncing=False.
+Syncing support for different data sources e.g. PostGIS, SpatiaLite might added later.

 Program Layout